drhenner/ror_ecommerce/README.md

 Shipping categories are categories based off price:

-you might have two shipping categories (light items) & (heavy items)
+you might have two shipping categories (light items) & (heavy items) where heavy items are charged per item purchased and light items are charged once for all items purchased.  (hence buying 30 feathers has the same shipping charges as one feather)

 Have fun!!!